MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

 ![insert the M3 heat-set inserts in the XY Drag Chain Transition](../img/y_axis_assembly/y_axis_step_3.png){: .shadow}

+!!! note
+    You may notice that some kits like LDO’s come with 2 different length of M3 heat insert, the smaller ones are used wherever cable chains attach to and the longer ones are used for everything else.

 ---

 Fasten the XY Drag-Chain Transition to the XY plate using M3x20mm SHCS and one M3 washer each.